iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 A question for the reader, can $I - \eta \nabla f$ be firmly non-expansive?
 A question for the reader, what is the sufficient conditions to assert the convergence of the gradient descent algorithm?
-There might be other operators that are averaged and doesn't have to be a gradiet operator.
+There might be other operators that are averaged and doesn't have to be a gradient operator.
 Where are those operators?